cansik/brush-gcode/README.md

   -dh DIP_HEIGHT, --dip-height DIP_HEIGHT
                         Dip height in mm for pot dipping (should be less than zero because of pot-bottom).
+  -mdh MAX_DIP_HEIGHT, --max-dip-height MAX_DIP_HEIGHT
+                        Maximum dip height in mm.
+If set the software will interpolate between dip-height and max-dip-height.
   -fr FEED_RATE, --feed-rate FEED_RATE
                         Feed rate in mm/min for dipping process.
   --log-level LOG_LEVEL